Neozooka/F6---Avengers-The-Final-Battle/README.md

 After doing the videos downloading step in (⚠️ Video Playback Issue), run the code(index.html) using live server

-The main page includes the storyline of events
+The main page includes the storyline of events (just scroll, no extra controls required)

 ## Technologies Used
 - Javascript